Care, Data Science & AI

 Drug discovery and development

-In situations such as the current corona crisis, where a virus is spreading rapidly, it is important to obtain accurate results quickly to accelerate drug development.
+Bringing a new pharmaceutical product to market is a lengthy process with many bottlenecks.
+Tests regularly fail to meet their objectives, which can cause delays and increase the cost of an already expensive process.
+In situations such as the current corona crisis, where a virus spreads rapidly, it is important to obtain accurate results quickly to accelerate drug development.

 Selection of patients for clinical trials